Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 As cybersecurity is elevated to a Board- and CEO-level issue, the role it plays in overall enterprise risk management is becoming apparent.
 With that comes a need for an integrated risk management approach for information security teams - changing the way organizations manage cybersecurity and cyber risk.
 As we’ve discussed, the need for greater understanding from business-side leaders has incited the need to shift from governance, risk, and compliance to integrated risk management (IRM).

-governance risk and compliance vs Integrated Risk ManagementWhere most pre-existing governance, risk and compliance (GRC) solutions are modular, the fundamental principle of integrated risk management is a single-pane-of-glass solution that increases visibility and streamlines the assessment and remediation process.
+governance risk and compliance vs Integrated Risk ManagementWhere most pre-existing GRC software platforms are modular, the fundamental principle of IRM is a single-pane-of-glass solution that increases visibility and streamlines the assessment and remediation process.
 Using tools and technologies that improve decision-making processes and visibility into cyber posture is critical to integrated risk management success.
 It is important to note that while GRC solutions have been marketing their customizability, it comes at the expense of time to value.
 AutomationGRC vs Integrated Risk Management-02 tools that are backed by AI customize themselves with more usage - giving users both rapid time to value as well as the necessary configurability for their organization.

 Integrated risk management solutions are designed from the ground up to enable this fundamental shift from GRC applications to IRM solutions.
-IRM solutions are not modular - where governance, risk, and compliance solutions are priced and sold based on modularity, integrated risk management solutions are fully integrated but no less useful.
-Where governance, risk, and compliance solutions delivered value through manual customizability of their products through modules and configuration, integrated risk management solutions deliver value through simplicity and ease of use.
+IRM solutions are not modular—where governance, risk, and compliance solutions are priced and sold based on modularity, integrated risk management solutions are fully integrated but no less useful.
+Where governance, risk, and compliance solutions deliver value through manual customizability of their products through modules and configuration, integrated risk management solutions deliver value through simplicity and ease of use.

 In an integrated risk management platform, audit teams and vendor risk teams conduct their assessments on the same platform.
-From an end-user perspective, this makes the assessors’ lives more manageable in that there is one single-source-of-truth and one platform that everyone is operating off.
-For management, having all of this real time data enables faster and better decision-making: all-in-one means more data, more information means better insights, and better insights mean more valuable reports.
-Critical capabilities of an IRM platform come back to enabling a risk-aware culture and mediating risk mitigation while also achieving compliance standards.
+From an end-user perspective, this makes the assessors’ lives more manageable in that there is one single source of truth and one platform that everyone is operating.
+For management, having all of this real-time data enables faster and better decision-making: all-in-one means more data, more information means better insights, and better insights mean more valuable reports.
+The critical capabilities of an IRM platform come back to enabling a risk-aware culture and mediating risk mitigation while also achieving compliance standards.

 Integrated Risk Management Approach